Gree

 E3

-Unit stops and displays E3; may occur during cooling or heating; outdoor unit may shut down abruptly.
+The unit stops and displays E3; this may occur during cooling or heating; the outdoor unit may shut down abruptly.

 Low Pressure Protection / Refrigerant System Underpressure